 “Water is the coal of the future.”
 The visionary Jules Verne wrote these words as early as 1870.
 Today, more than 150 years later, we are successfully turning this quote into a technological revolution for our heat supply through the AQVA HEAT research project.

 What makes this special is that ordinary surface waters—such as the Mandau River in the city of Zittau, where the project is based—serve as the energy source.
-Since Germany is currently grappling with the question of how to provide heat quickly and efficiently without fossil fuels, this solution brings the answer right to our doorstep.
+Since Germany is currently grappling with the question of how to provide heat quickly and efficiently without fossil fuels, this solution is right on our doorstep.
 The system promises a sustainable and environmentally sound supply of heat and cooling that works even in remote locations, independent of large municipal infrastructure networks.

 The system is currently being tested throughout the year to demonstrate its environmental sustainability.
 This marks the transition from academic research to large-scale application, which has the potential to drastically reduce the share of fossil fuels in our cities and communities.

 We invite you to become part of this energy-efficient future, in which we will actually be heating with ice.
-Whether as a curious observer of the technology or as a potential partner for an innovative heating solution in your community: Let’s tap into the energy of the future together.
+Whether as a curious observer of the technology or as a potential partner for an innovative heating supply in your community: let’s tap into the energy of the future together.

 Can conventional fields be real biotopes?
 A project of the Zittau/Görlitz University of Applied Sciences shows: Yes!
 The video highlights how farmers and researchers in the district of Görlitz are working together to discover that simple compensation areas are often home to an unexpected number of endangered species.
 It is about the exciting balancing act between economic efficiency and ecology - and about how new ways are found through cooperation to protect nature without jeopardizing the harvest.
 A brief insight into the agriculture of the future!